 Team building activities usually get a bad rap – and it’s often deserved.
 No leader sets out to waste anyone’s time and yet many of us have spent hours doing trust falls or baring our souls to complete strangers in a drum circle.

 But despite its reputation, team building can be a very effective way to build trust, mitigate conflict and increase collaboration.
 I’ve used many techniques for years that are both very effective and not humiliating ;-)

 Many team-building activities last hours or even all day.
-But sometimes you just want a quick team building activity at the top of a meeting.
+But sometimes you just want one or two simple and quick team-building activities at the top of a meeting.
 Maybe you want to set the tone for the meeting, or get people thinking creatively, or diffuse tension.
-Whatever the reason, you can get a lot of team-building bang for literally no bucks with these quick activities.
+Whatever the reason, you can get a lot of team-building bang for literally no bucks with these quick and simple activities.
 Here are a few ideas that I’ve both used and gathered from others:

 Ideas for Quick Team-Building Activities

 - To help your team bond while acknowledging that everyone has good days and bad days, I recommend High, Low, Looking Forward.
 In this activity, gather your team and one-by-one, team members list a “high” — a positive work experience that happened to them that week — a “low” — a negative work experience that happened to them that week — and a “looking forward” — a work experience to which they’re looking forward.
 It’s a great way to spread positive energy and dismiss negative energy.